A small shot of my collection |

 And if you're wondering, they're not just sitting around; I rotate through them so no one feels left out.

 A few months ago, I got rid of half my collection (I sold them via my online vintage Etsy shop), but I still pick up ones I love and have a goodly 15-20 in my cupboard that I use on the regular.
-And yes, I add to this collection regularly, too.
+And yes, I add to this collection regularly, but usually only if a vacancy opens up (.,e.
+I broke one)

 If you love vintage mugs like I do, here's how I curated my collection and how you can too.